OccupyWallStreet/nycga2/wp-content/plugins/wptouch/readme.txt

 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=paypal%40bravenewcode%2ecom&item_name=WPtouch%20Beer%20Fund&no_shipping=0&no_note=1&tax=0&currency_code=CAD&lc=CA&bn=PP%2dDonationsBF&charset=UTF%2d8
 Tags: wptouch, iphone, ipod, theme, apple, mac, bravenewcode, ajax, mobile, android, blackberry, smartphone, Requires at least: 3.0
-Tested up to: 3.3
+Tested up to: 3.3.1
-Stable tag: 1.9.35
+Stable tag: 1.9.37

 WPtouch: A simple, powerful and elegant mobile theme for your website.

-WPtouch automatically transforms your WordPress blog into an iPhone application-style theme, complete with ajax loading articles and effects, when viewed from an iPhone, iPod touch, Android, Opera Mini, Palm Pre and BlackBerry Storm mobile devices.
+WPtouch automatically transforms your WordPress website into an application-like theme, complete with ajax loading articles and effects when viewed from the most popular mobile web browsing devices like the iPhone, iPod touch, Android mobile devices, Palm Pre/Pixi and BlackBerry OS6 mobile devices.

 *Now includes .pot file for translations (submit yours @ http://www.bravenwcode.com/contact)*

 *Now Available: WPtouch Pro!*
 Totally re-written top to bottom, with a slew of new features like more style, color and branding customizations, themes, 10 languages, more advertising options, Web-App mode, and more!

-Awesome iPad theme support is now available in WPtouch Pro 2.1!!!
+Awesome iPad theme support is now available in WPtouch Pro, now at version 2.5!

 For more information visit http://www.bravenewcode.com/wptouch-pro

 == Description ==

-WPtouch automatically transforms your WordPress blog into an iPhone application-style theme, complete with ajax loading articles and effects, when viewed from iPhone, iPod touch, Android, Palm Pre, Samsung touch and BlackBerry Storm/Torch mobile devices.
+WPtouch automatically transforms your WordPress website into an application-like theme, complete with ajax loading articles and effects when viewed from the most popular mobile web browsing devices like the iPhone, iPod touch, Android mobile devices, Palm Pre/Pixi and BlackBerry OS6 mobile devices.

 The admin panel allows you to customize many aspects of its appearance, and deliver a fast, user-friendly and stylish version of your site to touch mobile visitors, without modifying *a single bit of code* (or affecting) your regular desktop theme.